oracle/smith/README.md

 Oracle gratefully acknowledges the contributions to smith that have been made by the community.

-## Getting in Touch ##
+## Getting in touch ##

-The easiest way to get in touch is to join the [Smith channel](https://oraclecontainertools.slack.com/messages/C8BKS9HT5) in the [Oracle Container Tools workspace](https://oraclecontainertools.slack.com).
+The best way to get in touch is Slack.

+Join the [Smith channel](https://oraclecontainertools.slack.com/messages/C8BKS9HT5) in the [Oracle Container Tools workspace](https://oraclecontainertools.slack.com).

 ## License ##